shiva-karthick/nusmods_plus_plus/client/README.md

-# Notangles Client
+# Client

-The Notangles client allows users to interactively plan out their timetables with the latest course information using a simple drag-and-drop system.
+The client allows users to interactively plan out their timetables with the latest course information using a simple drag-and-drop system.

 ## Installation